vonWolfehaus/cobu-landing/content/index.md

 		<div class="mdl-card__supporting-text">
 			<h4>What are the costs involved?</h4>
 			<img src="images/currency_silver.png" class="pull-right" style="margin-left: 30px;">
-			<p style="font-size: 12px; margin-bottom: 15px;"><i>This following is a lightly edited excerpt from the excellent <a href="https://www.theurbanist.org/category/baugruppen/">Urbanist series</a> on baugruppen – visit the link below</i></p>
+			<p style="font-size: 12px; margin-bottom: 15px;">_This following is a lightly edited excerpt from the excellent <a href="https://www.theurbanist.org/category/baugruppen/">Urbanist series</a> on baugruppen – visit the link below_</p>
-			<p>There are a couple of ways a <i>baugruppe</i> reduces costs over traditional models.
+			<p>There are a couple of ways a _baugruppe_ reduces costs over traditional models.
 First and foremost, bypassing a developer pulls out the profit they would take on a project, which is not insubstantial.
 Second, there is little to no marketing of the project – which means no staging/pursuit.
 Realtors are also generally not in the equation.<p>
-			<p>The down payment for a <i>baugruppe</i> can be in the realm of 30%, so upfront costs are higher.
+			<p>The down payment for a _baugruppe_ can be in the realm of 30%, so upfront costs are higher.
 In the long run, the total costs are lower, and the monthly payment ends up being pretty affordable as well.
 The savings rates in Germany, France and Switzerland are roughly triple what they are in the US, so this also changes the equation.</p>
-			<p>Ultimately, the collective economic might of <i>baugruppen</i> offers owner-builders an opportunity for significant savings over traditional developer-driven models, resulting in about 15% savings on average.
+			<p>Ultimately, the collective economic might of _baugruppen_ offers owner-builders an opportunity for significant savings over traditional developer-driven models, resulting in about 15% savings on average.
 For less cost than typical development, owners get a higher-quality product designed to meet their needs; and in Germany, this product is usually more energy efficient, thus ensuring operational cost savings as well.</p>
 		</div>
 		<div class="mdl-card__actions">
 			<a href="https://www.theurbanist.org/2014/05/20/baugruppen-to-form-a-more-affordable-urbanism/" class="mdl-button">Read more about affordable urbanism <span class="material-icons" style="font-size: 16px;">call_made</span></a>